Attention: Registration opens on 01/05/2018

 “No foreign policy – no matter how ingenious – has any chance of success if it is born in the minds of a few and carried in the hearts of none.”

-It is a great honour for me to invite you all to join us on the first international conference organised by Faculty of Political Science and Journalism along with Department of Non-European Political Studies called “Beyond Europe: Politics and Change in Global and Regional Afairs” on behalf of Faculty’s Dean prof. Andrzej Stelmach.
+It is a great honour for me to invite you all to join us on the second edition of the international conference organised by the Faculty of Political Science and Journalism along with the Department of Non-European Political Studies, Department of International Relations and Department of International Economy titled “Beyond Europe: Reconnecting Eurasia” on behalf of the Faculty’s Dean, Prof. Andrzej Stelmach.

-We believe that following event is unique opportunity to openly discuss latest findings in many politics-related disciplines and exchange views on current issues and ways to adress them.
-We believe this years subject list make this whole event very promising and interesting initiative.
+We believe that the conference is a unique opportunity to openly discuss the latest advancements in many politics-related disciplines and exchange views on current issues connected with the implementation of Belt and Road Initiative.
+We believe this year’s subject list make the conference an overall very promising and interesting event.

 See you all in Poznań very soon!

 Deputy Dean for International Cooperation at Faculty of Political Science and Journalism at Adam Mickiewicz University, Poznan

 We hope you find those interesting, please keep in mind some alterations might be done later on.

 - EU – China Mutual Economic Relevance And Co-Pendence: Prospects of Co-Operation.